-According to the main contractor China Communications Construction Company Ltd (CCCC), participation of G7 category of Construction Industry Development Board-rated (CIDB-rated) companies topped the list with 859 submissions or 65% of total submissions.
+According to the main contractor China Communications Construction Company Ltd (CCCC), participation of G7 category of CIDB rated companies topped the list with 859 submissions or 65% of total submissions.

 This was followed by the Grade G5 category with 134 submissions and Grade G4 category with 132 submissions.
 The remaining consisted of Grade G3 and Grade G6 with 104 submissions and 92 submissions respectively.

-The exercise, which was held to identify potential subcontractors, also attracted submissions from 994 bumiputra engineering and construction companies representing 75.25% of overall registration.
+The exercise, which was held to identify potential subcontractors, also attracted submissions from 994 Bumiputera engineering and construction companies representing 75.25% of overall registration.

 Malaysia Rail Link Sdn Bhd (MRL) and CCCC said in a joint statement today that the response shows that local contractors are ready to demonstrate their willingness and capabilities to participate in mega infrastructure projects.